bentley-historical-library/avatar/README.md

 AVATAR: Bentley A/V dAtabase To ARchivesspace (for `<dsc>` elements)

 ## Description
-Add ArchivesSpace <dsc> elements from data in the A/V Database.
+Add ArchivesSpace <dsc> elements from data output from the A/V Database.

 ## Input